 When is the best time to spray my fruit trees?
 We hear this question a lot.
 The generic answer is when the blooms appear in the spring.
 If you have fruit trees you should be spraying on a schedule.
 Contact your county A&M AgriLife Extension office for more details.

 Decision time comes when choosing an insecticide to spray.
 There is a wide selection of products to choose from but Malathion has been the go-to fruit tree insecticide for years and rightly so.
-It works well, doesn’t stay in the environment as long as some other synthetic insecticides and is inexpensive.
-The bad news is that it is toxic to fish, bees and us humans.
+It works well, doesn’t stay in the environment as long as some other synthetic insecticides, and is inexpensive.
+The bad news is that it is toxic to fish, bees, and us humans.
+The other option is Fruit Tree Spray from Bonide.
 So read and follow the label directions.